 - (a) It has at least 45% of that market; - (b) It has at least 35%, but less than 45%, of that market, unless it can show that it does not have market power; or - (c) It has less than 35% of that market but has market power. - 2.
 In terms of section 7(b), if a firm has 45% or more of a market, it is deemed to be dominant.
 There is a rebuttable presumption of dominance where a firm has market share between 35% and less than 45%.
 The firm may show that it is not dominant by showing that it does not have market power.
 The onus therefore rests on the respondent to do so.
 If the firm's share is below 35%, it is dominant if it can be shown that it nevertheless has market power.
 The onus then rests on the Commission.
 In essence any firm that has market power is considered dominant, regardless of its market share. - 3.
-Section 8 does not prohibit dominance itself, but rather an abuse of that dominance. - 4.
-The old section 8 contained four classes of contraventions and reads as follows:
+Section 8 does not prohibit dominance itself, but rather an abuse of that dominance. - - (a) charge an excessive price to the detriment of consumers;

-1 Nationwide Airlines and Others v South African Airways (Pty) Ltd and Others (92/IROct00) at page 9: "Even if SAA's market share is below this figure of 45% the onus in terms of section 7(b) is on it to rebut the inference of market power".
+1 Nationwide Airlines and Others v South African Airways (Pty) Ltd and Others (92/IROct00) at pg 9: "Even if SAA's market share is below this figure of 45% the onus in terms of section 7(b) is on it to rebut the inference of market power".